Are you looking to create your very own custom floor plan for your upcoming event on Remo?

 The maximum number of sponsor banners you can add to your floor plan and use in your events is determined by your plan, so please refer to our pricing page to check how many sponsor banners your plan allows for.

 To add a content banner, insert a rectangle (it can be any size, but remember to size it according to the content you wish to display in this slot).
 Position the content banner where you want it on your floor plan.
 Name the rectangle “sponsor”.

 Some things to note in regards to sponsor banners:

-- It’s best to make your sponsor banners invisible on your floor plan (remove the fill and border colors), just in case you don’t end up using it during your event
+- It’s best to make your sponsor banners are invisible on your floor plan (remove the fill and border colors), just in case you don’t end up using them during your event.

-- Your sponsor banners can be of varying size, but they must remain rectangles
+- Your sponsor banners can be of varying sizes, but they must remain rectangles.

 CHECKPOINT 3: That’s everything done!
 Check the image below to see if the names and positions of your layers match.
-There should be a “map-background” layer and a “conference-area” layer.
+There should be a “map-background” layer, a “conference-area” layer,

-Within the “conference-area” layer, there should be a “table-stage” layer, “table-left-billboard” layer, “table-right-billboard” layer, “sponsor” rectangles and all the “table-” layers (that contain “seat”, “admin-seat” and “name” layers)
+a “table-stage” layer, “table-left-billboard” layer, “table-right-billboard” layer, “sponsor” rectangles, and all the “table-” layers (that contain “seat” and “admin-seat” layers and text elements called “name”)